 Commercially prepared rations are a nutritionally balanced food source poultry nutritionist formulated feed to ensure that chick gets all the nutrition they require daily.

 RATION FORMULATION REQUIRES:-

 Availability of appropriate feed-stuffs.

 Ability to mix feed-in quantity your flocks will use within four weeks.

 STARTER DAY FEED Day 1 to 8 weeks (chicks):-

-Day old chicks:- Through 8 weeks old requires starter feed containing 20% protein starter feed contains the higher % of protein a layer will ever consume which makes sense given their astronomical rate of growth in the first few month of life.
+Day-old chicks:- Through 8 weeks old requires starter feed containing 20% protein starter feed contains the higher % of protein a layer will ever consume, which makes sense given their astronomical growth rate in the first few months of life.

 While starter feed is dissolved by the chick’s saliva and needs no other help being digested, treats must be accompanied with hard material such as sand, dirt, (or) small stones that aid in digestion.
 Since chicken has no teeth, food not broken down by saliva requires if necessary small stones, dirt are supplied in a separate hopper not mixed into feed.

 GROWER FEED, 8 TO 18 WEEKS:-